timabell/ecommerceintegrations.co.uk/index.md

 show_call_box: true
 ---

-# eCommerce Integrations
+# Magento ❤️  SAP B1

+We're helping CTOs make orders flow seamlessly from Magento shopfronts into SAP Business One ERP systems.

+Stop paying your valuable staff to copy orders manually into SAP B1 so you can focus on supporting the next level of sales instead of just coping with this level.

-A new systems integration business focussing on eCommerce, founded by [Tim Abell](https://www.linkedin.com/in/timabell/) and currently trading as Charm Consulting Ltd. Get in touch to discuss improving your flow of data from Magento to SAP B1 by using Codeless BPA.
+We are a new systems integration business focussing on eCommerce, founded by [Tim Abell](https://www.linkedin.com/in/timabell/) in 2021.

+Get in touch and let's make your processes smooth like silk.